 Most people drink water, black coffee, or tea during fasting.
 However, mistakes are often made during intermittent fasting.

-Therefore, fasting beginners often add a dash of milk or sugar to their coffee, not expecting a real impact.
+Therefore, fasting beginners often add milk or sugar to their coffee, not expecting a real impact.

 But such little things will break the fast by increasing blood sugar and insulin levels.
-The loss of health benefits is the side effect.
+The impact on insulin levels is more critical to intermittent fasting than counting calories.

-While butter, coconut, or MCT oil in the coffee helps against hunger in between, it prevents the health and weight loss effects of fasting.
+While butter, coconut, or MCT oil in the coffee helps against hunger, it prevents the health and weight loss effects of fasting.

 Although bone broth is an excellent source of electrolytes and fat, it should only be used as a jump-start due to the insulin reaction.
-Once you adapted to the intermittent fasting lifestyle, there is no reason to consume it frequently.
+Once you adapt to intermittent fasting, there is no reason to consume it frequently.

 Moreover, many people do not know diet soda does not trigger blood sugar but can spike insulin.